-Update: City Council approves airport plans and park improvements
+City Council set to vote on new airport terminal and park improvements

 COLUMBIA - The Columbia City Council on Monday night authorized the method for constructing the Columbia Regional Airport along with park improvements at Magnolia Falls Park.